Pincer-Based vs. Same-Direction Strategies of Search for Smart Evaders by Swarms of Agents: Conclusions

-This research considers a scenario in which a multi-agent swarm of agents performs a search of an area containing smart mobile evaders that are to be detected.
-There can be many evaders in this area, and potential evaders can be located at any point in an initial circular region of radius $R_0$.
-The sweepers objective is to ``clean" or to detect all evaders that can move freely in all directions from their initial locations.
-The search time depends on the type of sweeping movement the sweeper swarm employs.
 This work compares same-direction sweeps and pincer movement sweep protocols demonstrating and proving the superiority of the latter.
-We perform a quantitative comparison between pincer based sweep protocols and same-direction sweep protocols for any number of even sweepers where the sensing capabilities and velocities of the swarms are equivalent.
-We prove that critical velocities for pincer based search methods are lower than their same-direction counterparts and therefore allow to sweep successfully larger regions.
-Afterwards, we provide a comparison between the different search methods in terms of completion times of the sweep processes.
+We perform a quantitative comparison between pincer-based sweep protocols and same-direction sweep protocols for any number of even sweepers where the sensing capabilities and speeds of the swarms are equivalent.
+We prove that critical speeds for pincer based search methods are lower than their same-direction counterparts and therefore allow to sweep successfully larger regions.

+Afterwards, we provide a comparison between the different search methods in terms of completion times of the sweep processes and show that circular pincer-based approaches are always better than their same-direction counterparts.
+Furthermore, we show that pincer-based spiral sweep search times are shorter for all choices of search parameters compared to their same-direction counterparts, as well.